tsathoqqua/limadocs/docs/source/player_command/score.rst

 USAGE::

 	score
+	score -t theme

  Shows you various details about yourself.
+Themes can be seem using the frames command, i.e. 'frames themes'